pagopa/io-app-design-system/README.md

 > [!important]
-> If you want to test the above components in a real environment, please refer to the  **Design System** section in the main IO app
+> If you want to test the above components in a real environment, please refer to the  [**Design System**](https://github.com/pagopa/io-app/tree/master/ts/features/design-system) section in the main IO app.
+Please be aware that certain components displayed in that section are exclusively accessible in the `io-app` repository.

 #### [Explore the `components` folder →](./src/components)

-> [!note]
-> Some components that can be tested in the [official DS section](https://github.com/pagopa/io-app/tree/master/ts/features/design-system) are missing

 ## Functions